Brassall

 Employment drivers in Brassall are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Brassall's workforce is balanced across white and blue collar jobs, with prominent representation in essential services sectors.
-Its unemployment rate was 6.1% as of June 2025, with an estimated employment growth of 0.8% over the past year.
+Brassall has a balanced workforce comprising white and blue collar jobs, with significant representation in essential services sectors.
+Its unemployment rate is 6.1%, showing an estimated employment growth of 0.8% over the past year (as of June 2025).

-As of that date, 6,112 residents were employed, while the unemployment rate stood at 2.1% higher than Greater Brisbane's rate of 4.1%.
-Workforce participation was lower, at 58.3%, compared to Greater Brisbane's 64.5%.
-The leading employment industries for Brassall residents were health care & social assistance, retail trade, and education & training.
-Manufacturing showed strong specialization, with an employment share 1.5 times the regional level.
+In Brassall, 6,112 residents are employed, with an unemployment rate of 2.1% higher than Greater Brisbane's rate of 4.1%.
+The workforce participation rate is lower at 58.3%, compared to Greater Brisbane's 64.5%.
+Key employment industries among residents include health care & social assistance, retail trade, and education & training.
+Brassall has a strong specialization in manufacturing, with an employment share 1.5 times the regional level.

-Conversely, professional & technical services had lower representation at 4.2%, compared to the regional average of 8.9%.
-Employment opportunities appeared limited locally, as indicated by the difference between Census working population and resident population figures.
-Over the 12 months to June 2025, employment increased by 0.8% while labour force grew by 0.3%, leading to a 0.5 percentage point decrease in unemployment.
-In contrast, Greater Brisbane saw employment growth of 4.4% and labour force growth of 4.0%, with a 0.4 percentage point drop in unemployment.
-State-level data from Sep-25 showed Queensland's employment had contracted by 0.23%, losing 8,070 jobs, with an unemployment rate of 4.2%.
-This compared favourably to the national unemployment rate of 4.5% and lagged behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
-Applying these projections to Brassall's employment mix suggested local growth of approximately 6.2% over five years and 13.2% over ten years.
+Conversely, professional & technical services have lower representation at 4.2%, compared to the regional average of 8.9%.
+The area offers limited local employment opportunities, as indicated by the census working population vs resident population count.
+Between June 2024 and June 2025, employment in Brassall increased by 0.8% while labour force increased by 0.3%, leading to a unemployment rate decrease of 0.5 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 4.4% and labour force growth of 4.0%, with a drop of 0.4 percentage points in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Brassall's employment mix suggests local growth of approximately 6.2% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment